Looking for support for your finance function? Book a time with an expert.

 Subsidiary Defined: Ownership, Control, and Legal Structure

-The legal relationship is straightforward:
+The legal position is very simple:

 Parent vs Subsidiary: Who Owns What (and Why It Matters)